Download Whitepaper

 If you select Open BackupAssist Console, you will start a remote session to that computer's BackupAssist installation.
 See the, Remote Control of BackupAssist section, for how to use this feature.

-If you select Access, the BackupAssist and system information for the selected computer will be displayed within the following tabs: Manage, Reports, System Info, Support and License.
+If you select Access, or double-click on a computer, the BackupAssist and system information for that computer will be displayed within the following tabs: Manage, Reports, System Info, Support and License.

 • Edit: This option will initiate a Remote Console session.